-Traditionally, almost all home garages were used to park the familys car, a workbench, landscaping tools, and a multitude of cardboard boxes filled with goofy Christmas decorations that just didnt fit in the attic.
+Traditionally, almost all home garages were used to park the familys car, a workbench, landscaping tools, and a multitude of cardboard boxes filled with a collection of Christmas decorations that just didnt fit in the attic.

-But now, most garages have become family rooms, man caves, or woodworking and craft workshops.
+But now, many garages have become family rooms, man caves, or woodworking and craft workshops.

-So to remodel the garage, what flooring options are on the market?
-Epoxy coatings are the most effective, but there are others that work well, customizing the space, and increase the equity, curb appeal, and value of the home.
+So when remodeling the garage, what flooring options are on the market to consider?
+Epoxy coatings are the most effective, but there are others that work well.
+The objective is to customize the space, increase your home equity and curb appeal, and generally add aesthetic value to your home.

 Epoxy Garage Flooring Finish